 28 Mar Missed connection

-This morning I had a lesson on human connection.
+I recently had a lesson on human connection.
 Or perhaps disconnection.
 A friend who is a lawyer took me to Court so I could speak with a few Spanish interpreters.
-(I’m thinking about getting certified as a Court interpreter and I wanted to know more about the profession.)
+(I’ve considered getting certified as a Court interpreter and I wanted to know more about the profession.)

 He had a short hearing appearance, so we were out by 10:30am.
 On the way to his house, where I had left my car, he asked me if I wanted to go for a coffee.
 I said I needed to get back home to check on my dog and to work.
 As soon as I was in my car and on the freeway, I regretted my decision.